waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Trust NPC Guidance:** External NPC confirmation (like the Gym Guide directing me to the lighthouse) must override my own flawed assumptions or conclusions that a path is a dead end.
 I must re-investigate any such location with the new information.
 - **Value of Brute-Force Automation:** When visually stuck, a systematic, automated search (like using `systematic_search`) can reveal paths or triggers that are easily missed by manual exploration.
 It's a valid strategy for breaking through a perceived dead end.
 - **URGENT:** Unstun Pokefan F (ID 2) on OlivineLighthouse1F before leaving the lighthouse for good.
+- **Non-Linear Puzzles:** Puzzle solutions are not always linear; moving 'backwards' or 'down' (like falling through a pit) can be the correct way forward, especially when the obvious 'up' path is a confirmed dead end.
+- **Trust Your Tools:** If a pathfinding tool returns 'No path found,' trust it.
+The issue is likely a flawed assumption about the map layout, not a broken tool.
+Re-evaluate the path and look for alternatives instead of repeating the failed attempt.